Land Subdivision

 The average land subdivision firm with employees has about 8 workers and generates about $2 million in annual revenue.

-• The land subdivision industry consists of 4,500 firms with employees and 8,800 single operator firms that together generate about $10.7 billion annually.
+• The land subdivision industry consists of 4,600 firms with 38,500 employees and generate about $10.7 billion annually.

 • The average single operator (non-employer) firm generates $176,000 in annual revenue.